Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

   "sub": "0oah03x6a2AjiQJZl697"
 }
 ```

-** \
-**The JWT includes claims such as `sub` for the user ID, `aud` for the audience, and `groups` for any group memberships, which Confluent Cloud uses to determine access rights.
+The JWT includes claims such as `sub` for the user ID, `aud` for the audience, and `groups` for any group memberships, which Confluent Cloud uses to determine access rights.

-# **Pros and Cons of Using OAuth**

-## **Pros:**

-**Security:**

-- Reduces the risk associated with sharing long-term credentials.

-- Limits the access granted to third-party applications, minimizing potential damage from compromised tokens.

-**Granular Access Control:**

-- Users can grant specific permissions (scopes) to third-party applications.

-- Tokens can have limited lifetimes and scopes, offering fine-grained control over access.

-**User Experience:**

-- Simplifies the process of granting access to third-party applications.

-- Users authenticate with a trusted authorization server, improving confidence in the security of their credentials.

-## **Cons:**

-**Complexity:**

-- Setting up OAuth can be complex, especially if you’re not familiar with it.

-- The configuration involves multiple components such as authorization servers, scopes, tokens, and client credentials, which can be challenging to manage without prior experience.

-**Dependency:**

-- OAuth relies on an identity provider for authentication.

-- This dependency introduces additional points of failure.
-If the identity provider experiences downtime or issues, it can affect the entire authentication flow.
-This identity provider could be any service, not necessarily Okta, and the reliance on this external service adds a layer of dependency that needs to be managed carefully.

-## **When to Use OAuth**

-- When you need secure, token-based authentication.

-- If you are using Confluent Cloud in an enterprise setting where centralized identity management is important.

-- When you need to integrate with other systems that support OAuth.